-The EM2001 is Tibbo's most powerful and versatile BASIC-programmable Ethernet board.
-The EM2001 is a close relative of the EM2000 Ethernet module.
-Two devices have the same feature set, including the 10/100BaseT Ethernet port, four serial ports, onboard flash disk, EEPROM, and the RTC with optional backup supercapacitor.
-Like the EM2000, the EM2001 board can control a WA2000 Wi-Fi/BLE add-on, as well as an external LCD, keypad, buzzer, and many other peripheral components.
+The EM2001 is Tibbo's most powerful and versatile Tibbo BASIC/C-programmable Ethernet board.
+The EM2001 is a close relative of the EM2000.
+The two devices have the same feature set, including a 10/100BaseT Ethernet port, four serial ports, onboard flash disk, EEPROM, and an RTC with optional backup supercapacitor.
+Like the EM2000, the EM2001 can control a WA2000 Wi-Fi/BLE add-on module, as well as an external LCD, keypad, buzzer, and many other peripheral components.

-Unlike the EM2000, the EM2001 is a self-sufficient board: it has a 12V-to-3.3V switching power regulator, RJ45 connector with magnetics, three LEDs, and the MD button.
-Thus, the EM2001 does not require a host board to plug into.
-The EM2001 is the host board.
+Unlike the EM2000, the EM2001 is a self-sufficient board: it has a 12V-to-3.3V switching power regulator, RJ45 connector with magnetics, three LEDs, and an MD button.
+Thus, the EM2001 does not require a host board to plug into — it is the host board.
 As such, the EM2001 is equally suited to low-volume production devices and hobbyist projects alike.

-The EM2001 is a high-performance upgrade to our EM1001 board.
+The EM2001 is a high-performance upgrade to our EM1001.
 Here is small list of important improvements:

 - 32-bit architecture (vs. 16-bit architecture of the EM1001).

-- 5 to 80 times better performance, depending on the calculations and variable types.
+- Five to 80 times better performance, depending on the calculations and variable types.

 - 1.5-3.0 times faster graphics.

 - 2.2 times lower power consumption (100mA vs. 220mA).